antonioscardace/Server-Health-Check-Daemon/README.md

 ## Demo

 I have simulated a disconnection and a reconnection of my local server. <br/>
-Here is the result on both a Public Telegram Channel (which I made just to test) and on an Email.
+Here is the result on an Email, on a Public Telegram Channel (which I made just to test), and on Slack.

 <img alt="Email Screen" src="/imgs/snaps/email.png" style="width: 600px;"/>